Nov 21, 2024

 4. International students who do not re-enroll for the subsequent semester, and have a credit balance, will receive their balance in conjunction with the current remaining aid procedures.

-An international applicant must send all of the above documents to the International Student Advisor.
+An international applicant must send all above documents to the International Student Advisor.
 A checklist of items needed is provided for assistance in making sure the admissions packet is complete before submitting to Howard College/SWCD.
 Deadlines to apply are no later than May 15 for the fall semester (beginning in August), October 15 for the spring semester (beginning in January), and March 15 for the summer sessions (beginning in June)

 International Transfer Students (Students Currently Enrolled in Educational Institutions in the U.S.): Immigration and Naturalization Service regulations require confirmation that students in the U.S. on an F-1 (student) visa must have established transfer eligibility before the new institution initiates the transfer.
 Transfer students are subject to the same admission requirements as outlined above.